 - A. Purposes.
 The purposes of this Section 7.1.1 are as follows: - 1.
 To ensure the availability of safe and convenient vehicular parking areas for existing and new development. - 2.
 To minimize excessive and inefficient off-street parking areas that result in unneeded paved impervious surfaces and lost opportunities to develop new buildings that expand the tax base.
 (Amended 5-10-21) - 3.
 To promote safety for pedestrians, bicyclists, motor vehicle occupants, and property and business owners. - 4.
 To protect adjoining lots and the general public from nuisances and hazards associated with off-street parking areas. - 5.
 To encourage the use of public transportation, bicycling, and walking in lieu of motor vehicle use when a choice of travel mode exists. - 6.
 To minimize the impact of sidewalk interruptions and conflict points on the walkability of the public realm.

 - B. Applicability.
-No building or structure shall be used or changed to a category of greater parking demand, determined in accordance with Table 3 below, except in accordance with this Section 7.1.1.
+No building or structure shall be used or changed to a category of greater parking demand, determined in accordance with TABLE 3 below, except in accordance with this Section 7.1.1.
 Single-family and two-family dwellings and exempt uses listed in Section 3.5 shall be exempt from the requirements herein. - C. Administration.
 This Section 7.1.1 shall be administered by the Planning and Economic Development Board as part of site plan review pursuant to Section 3.5, or for a use or activity not subject to site plan review, by the Building Commissioner. - D. Schedule of Off-Street Parking Requirements.
 The minimum number of off-street parking and loading spaces shall be as set forth in 3.
-Off-street parking requirements for a use not specifically listed in Table 3 shall be as specified by the Building Commissioner based on a listed use of similar characteristics of parking demand generation.
+Off-street parking requirements for a use not specifically listed in TABLE 3 shall be as specified by the Building Commissioner based on a listed use of similar characteristics of parking demand generation.

-Use Minimum Number of Parking Spaces Multi-Family unit in a mixed-use development 1.5 spaces per unit ARCPUD housing unit (as defined in Section 8.5) 2 spaces per unit Business, professional and governmental office, bank 1 space per 300 sq. ft.
-Medical office or clinic 1 space per 300 sq. ft.
-Veterinary hospital 1 space per 300 sq. ft.
-Retail store 1 space per 300 sq. ft.
-Service establishment 1 space per 300 sq. ft.
-Warehouse/distribution facility 1 space per each 2 persons employed or anticipated to be employed on the largest shift and 1 additional space for each 1,000 sq. ft.
-Manufacturing 1 space per each 2 persons employed or anticipated to be employed on the largest shift and 1 additional space for each 1,000 sq. ft.
-Restaurant 1 space for each employee and 1 space for every 3 seats.
-Vehicle fuel station 1 space per fueling position plus 1 space per 300 sq. ft. including service areas and retail/convenience store areas.
+1.5 spaces per unit

+2 spaces per unit

+1 space per 300 sq. ft.

+1 space per 300 sq. ft.

+1 space per 300 sq. ft.

+1 space per 300 sq. ft.

+1 space per 300 sq. ft.

+1 space per each 2 persons employed or anticipated to be employed on the largest shift and 1 additional space for each 1,000 sq. ft.

+1 space per each 2 persons employed or anticipated to be employed on the largest shift and 1 additional space for each 1,000 sq. ft.

+1 space for each employee and 1 space for every 3 seats.

+1 space per fueling position plus 1 space per 300 sq. ft. including service areas and retail/convenience store areas.
 The temporary parking areas at fueling positions shall not count toward the sq. ft. parking requirement.

-Vehicle repair shops 1 space per 300 sq. ft. plus 2 spaces per service bay Dance/martial arts/other exercise studios 1 space per 300 sq. ft.
-Studios for artists/design professionals 1 space per 300 sq. ft.
-Other uses not specified herein Where a use is not specifically referenced in this Table, the parking requirement for the most nearly comparable use or industry standards shall apply.
+1 space per 300 sq. ft. plus 2 spaces per service bay

+1 space per 300 sq. ft.

+1 space per 300 sq. ft.

+2 spaces for Tier 1 3 spaces for Tier 2 (Added 11-14-22)

+Where a use is not specifically referenced in this TABLE, the parking requirement for the most nearly comparable use or industry standards shall apply.